Aider-AI/aider/docs/unified-diffs.md

 - Vary the size and offset of the "context window" of *space* ` ` lines from the hunk that are used to localize the edit to a specific part of the file.
 - Combine the above mechanisms to progressively become more permissive about how to apply the hunk.

-These flexible patching strategies are critical to successfully apply the unified diffs that GPT produces.
-Removing support for flexible patching radically increases the number of hunks which fail to apply.
+These flexible patching strategies are critical, and removing them radically increases the number of hunks which fail to apply.
-Each such editing error causes a round trip back to GPT, asking for better diffs.
-These extra round trips slow down the pair programming experience and increase token costs.

-**Experiments where flexible patching is disabled** quantify the importance of this
+**Experiments where flexible patching is disabled show**:
-feature:

 - **GPT-4 Turbo's performance drops from 65% down to 56%** on the refactoring benchmark.
 - **We see a 9X increase in editing errors** on aider's original Exercism benchmark.